Virtualization Glossary of Terms You Should Know

 by Bridget.Giacinto, on Oct 27, 2020 6:30:00 AM

 Whether you are brand new to virtualization technology or already utilizing it, there is no doubt a huge amount of new terminology you've come into contact with.
 As with any technology, being able to effectively communicate any issues you encounter is critical to getting back to business.
-Understanding how to talk about virtualization is helpful for build out your emergency recovery plans, and researching improvements.
-And so today we look at the most common language used when talking about virtualization and explain their meanings in easy-to-understand terms.
+Understanding how to talk about virtualization and VM technology is helpful for building out your emergency recovery plans, and researching improvements.
+And so today, we are looking at the most common virtual machine terminology used when talking about virtualization so that you can understand virtualization meanings, explained in easy-to-understand terms.

 Although a variety of different technologies fall under the umbrella of virtualization, in general it refers to the ability to run multiple operating systems and applications on the same physical hardware.